microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

 # Prerequisites
 - **Azure subscription**.
 You will require **contributor access** to an existing Azure subscription.
 If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/en-us/free/) before you begin.
 - **Azure storage account**.
 If you don't have a storage account, see [Create an Azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal#create-a-storage-account) for steps to create one.
-- **Azure data factory** - Create an Azure DataFactory resource follow the steps to [create a Data factory](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-copy-data-portal#create-a-data-factory)
+- **Azure data factory** - Create an Azure Data Factory resource follow the steps to [create a Data factory](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-copy-data-portal#create-a-data-factory)

 # Deploying azure data factory ARM template
 To deploy the data factory solution you can follow bellow steps